UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 The `CustomParameter` is defined at the beginning of the type file and takes an array of structs.
 In a single struct the `Name` and the `Type` of a custom parameter should be defined.

-Aguments the `CustomParameter` struct takes.
+Arguments the `CustomParameter` struct takes.

 | Parameter | Format | Description |
 | :-- | :-- | :-- |